Ernst Öpik: Astronomical work

-In 1922, Ernst Öpik published a paper in which he estimated the distance of the Andromeda Galaxy.
+In 1922 he published a paper in which he estimated the distance to the Andromeda Galaxy.
 He determined the distance using a novel astrophysical method based on the observed rotational velocities of the galaxy, which depends on the total mass around which stars are rotating, and on the assumption that the luminosity per unit mass was the same as that of our galaxy.
 He concluded that the distance was 450 kpc.
 His result was in good accordance with other estimates of these days (100 to 1000 kpc) and were closer to recent estimates (778 kpc) than Hubble's result (275 kpc).
 His method is still widely used.

 In 1922 he correctly predicted the frequency of craters on Mars long before they were detected by space probes.

 In 1932 he postulated a theory concerning the origins of comets in the Solar System.
 He believed that they originated in a cloud orbiting far beyond the orbit of Pluto.
 This cloud is now known as the Oort cloud or alternatively the Öpik-Oort Cloud in his honour.
 From October 1931 to the end of July 1933, Öpik, Harlow Shapley and Samuel L. Boothroyd headed the Arizona meteor expedition, which detected approximately 22,000 meteors.
 He also invented a rocking camera for the study of meteors.
 In 1951 he published a paper concerning the triple-alpha process, describing the burning of helium-4 into carbon-12 in the cores of red giant stars.
 However, this achievement is often overlooked because Edwin Salpeter's paper on the same subject had already been published by the time Öpik's paper reached Britain and the United States.

-In 1958 he published "Physics of Meteor Flight in the Atmosphere".

-In 1972, Öpik published a piece on the origin of the Moon by capture in the Irish Astronomical Journal (vol. 10, pp. 190–238).
-He included breakup and re-assembly of rings into which the Moon was broken.